authelia/authelia/docs/content/integration/proxies/nginx-proxy-manager/index.md

 * The domain for Authelia is `auth.example.com` which should be adjusted in all examples and snippets to your actual domain.
 * The required configuration snippets are mounted in the container or otherwise available in the `/snippets/` directory.
-  If you choose a different directory you're required to adjust every instance of `/snippets/` appropriately to your needs.
+  If you choose a different directory, you're required to adjust every instance of `/snippets/` appropriately to your needs.
 * You have not configured the Authelia configuration YAML with a server TLS certificate/key.
 * You are running Authelia on the default port.
 * You are running Authelia with the `container_name` of `authelia` or the Authelia process is otherwise resolvable by [NGINX Proxy Manager] as `authelia`.
-* If you want to use a [Custom Location](#protected-application-custom-locations) and wish for it to be protected you follow the [Protected Application Custom Location](#protected-application-custom-locations) guide.
+* If you want to use a [Custom Location](#protected-application-custom-locations) and wish for it to be protected, you should follow the [Protected Application Custom Location](#protected-application-custom-locations) guide.

 ### Snippets